YuyuChen-UW/YuyuChen-UW.github.io/index.md

 ## Professional Designation
 Associate of the [Society of Actuaries](https://www.soa.org) (ASA)
-- Listed in December 2021
+- Listed in January 2022

 ## Peer-review Service
 - Insurance: Mathematics and Economics